tpremoli/ltn-demonstrator/docs/project_description.md

  - [ ] The simulation should calculate some more complex statistics, such as pollution.

- - [ ] The simulation should have an option to run quickly without visualisation.
+ - [ ] The simulation should visualise traffic moving on the map during simulation runtime.

- - [ ] The simulation should have an option to run slowly for visualisation purposes.
+ - [ ] The simulation should produce visual graphical media such as a line or scatter graph.
+ - [ ]